I often get asked: “Is doing physical activity enough, or do I need a structured fitness program to get in shape?”

-Physical activity is simply body movements that involve the contraction of your muscles.
-All of the activities we do throughout the day that involve movement such as walking, lifting, cleaning and yard work are examples of physical activity.
-Most people perform at least a few physical activities everyday without even realizing it – for instance standing and cooking, or popping out to post a letter both require basic movement.
+Simply explained, physical activity is body movements that involve the contraction of your muscles.
+All of the activities we do throughout the day that involve movement, such as walking, lifting, cleaning and yard work, are examples of physical activity.
+Most people perform at least a few physical activities everyday without even realizing it.
+For instance, standing and cooking or popping out to post a letter both require basic movement.

-There can be a fine line between the two so the best way to determine if you are just being active or if you are exercising is to do the talk test.
+There can be a fine line between the two, so the best way to determine if you’re just being active or if you’re exercising is to do the talk test.

 It is the intensity of the task being performed that will determine the health benefits that you will gain from the activity.